Machine Learning, Human Experts, and the Valuation of Real Assets

-We study the accuracy and usefulness of automated (i.e., machine-generated) valuations for illiquid and heterogeneous assets.
-We assemble a database of 1.1 million paintings that were auctioned between 2008 and 2015.
-We use a popular machine-learning technique—neural networks—to develop a price prediction algorithm based on both non-visual and visual artwork characteristics.
+We study the accuracy and usefulness of automated (i.e., machine-generated) valuations for illiquid and heterogeneous real assets.
+We assemble a database of 1.1 million paintings auctioned between 2008 and 2015.
+We use a popular machine-learning technique—neural networks—to develop a pricing algorithm based on both non-visual and visual artwork characteristics.
 Our out-of-sample valuations predict auction prices dramatically better than valuations based on a standard hedonic pricing model.
 Moreover, they help explaining price levels and sale probabilities even after conditioning on auctioneers’ pre-sale estimates.
-Machine learning is particularly helpful for assets that are associated with higher levels of ex-ante price uncertainty.
-Finally, we show that it can help overcome experts’ systematic biases in expectations formation—and identify ex ante situations in which such biases are likely to arise.
+Machine learning is particularly helpful for assets that are associated with high price uncertainty.
+It can also correct human experts’ systematic biases in expectations formation—and identify ex ante situations in which such biases are likely to arise.

 Keywords: asset valuation, auctions, experts, big data, machine learning, computer vision, art